RaGR/my-DOCS-and-refrences/User-Auth-Django-DRF-scenario.md

 This scenario demonstrates how authentication, login, and logout work together within the context of your to-do list API.
 By using JWT, you ensure secure and stateless authentication for your users.

-I hope this real-world example clarifies these concepts!
+I hope this real-world example clarifies these concepts! if you have any better explanations please help us grow this txt! have any guestions? -> ramtin7.samadi@gmail.com